 It is necessary to adjust the baking time.
 Using a small flexible metal spatula or thin-bladed knife, carefully run it between the overflowing portion of the baked bread and the edges of the pan.

 There’s nothing quite as frustrating as putting all your efforts into baking fresh homemade bread only to have it stick to the pan.
-But with the tips and tricks we’ve explored; your bread will never be at risk of sticking again.
+But with the tips and tricks we’ve explored; you won’t have to worry about bread sticking to pan ever again.

 After all the hard work you put in to make bread, you can finally celebrate a perfectly baked and cooked loaf by easily taking it out of the pan without leaving any residue behind.